 No significant internal control failures occurred in the year.
-During the year, the risk of currency fluctuations was identified and reviewed, resulting in confirmation that the current practice of holding US\$ balances was optimal.
+During the year, the proposals received in response to the competitive tendering of administration were thoroughly assessed for the internal controls they offered.

 Review of effectiveness

 As Accounting Officer, I have responsibility for reviewing the effectiveness of the system of internal control.
 My review of the effectiveness of the system of internal control is informed by the work of the ACU who have responsibility for the development and maintenance of the internal control framework, the ACU auditors, and comments made by the MACC external auditors in their management letter and other reports.
 I have been advised on the implications of the result of my review of the effectiveness of the system of internal control by the ARM Committee and a plan to address weaknesses and ensure continuous improvement of the system is in place.